Biking in Québec City

 There are 64 km (40 miles) of fairly flat, well-maintained bike paths on Québec City's side of the St. Lawrence River and an equal amount on the south shore.
 Detailed route maps are available through tourism offices.
 The best and most scenic of the bike paths is the one that follows the old railway bed in Lévis.
 Take the Québec–Lévis ferry to reach the marvelous views along this 10-km-long (6-mile-long) trail.
 It’s now part of the province-wide Route Verte, a government-funded, 4,000-km-long (2,500-mile-long) circuit of long-distance bicycle paths and road routes.

 Corridor des Cheminots.
-Ambitious cyclists can embark on the 22-km-long (14-mile-long) trail that runs from Québec City near Old City to the town of Shannon.
+Ambitious cyclists can embark on the 22-km-long (14-mile-long) trail that runs from Québec City near Old Québec to the town of Shannon.
+It's a slow uphill on the way out—with the reward of an easier ride back.
 Québec City, QC.

 Côte-de-Beaupré.
 Paths along the beginning of the Beaupré coast, at the confluence of the St. Charles and St. Lawrence rivers, are especially scenic.
 They begin northeast of the city at rue de la Vérendrye and boulevard Montmorency or rue Abraham-Martin and Pont Samson (Samson Bridge) and continue 10 km (6 miles) along the coast to Montmorency Falls.
 Québec City, QC.